opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 [Jaeger](https://www.jaegertracing.io/) tracks and measures requests and transactions by analyzing end-to-end data from service call chains, making it easier to understand latency issues in microservice architectures.
 It's exclusively meant for distributed tracing with a simple web UI to query traces and spans across services.
 Jaeger enables views of individual traces in a waterfall-style graph of all the related trace and span executions, service invocations for each trace, time spent in each service and each span, and the payload content of each span, including errors.

-Data Prepper is a new component of OpenSearch that receives trace data from the OpenTelemetry collector, aggregates, transforms, and normalizes it for analysis and visualization in Kibana.
+Data Prepper is a new component of OpenSearch that receives trace data from the OpenTelemetry collector, aggregates, transforms, and normalizes it for analysis and visualization in OpenSearch Dashboards.

-- **Trace Analytics Plugin** for opensearch to visualize and query traces
+- **Trace Analytics Plugin** for OpenSearch to visualize and query traces

 The Trace Analytics plugin also aggregates trace data into Trace Group views and Service Map views, to enable monitoring insights of application performance on trace data.
 By going beyond the ability to search and analyze individual traces, these features enable developers to proactively identify application performance issues, not just react to problems when they occur.